spyderbat/eval/guidebook/src/lateral/within.md

 ![An example graph of this exploit.](./lateral_movement_process_graph.png)

 With the noise out of the way, we can now clearly see the sequence of events.
-On the left side, the attacker accessed the bobdev container, and ran some kubectl commands.
+On the left side, the attacker accessed the bobdev container and ran some kubectl commands.
 Looking at the details for the last kubectl process, we can see an exec into the payrolldb container.

 ![The details for the kubectl exec process](./kubectl_exec.png)

 From there, the attacker explored their access, then installed a data exfiltration command and ran it, connecting to another IP.
 To ensure that you have the whole picture, you can right-click the `nc` connection and try adding the peer connection, or run a search for the remote IP address.

-Once you have a graph that has all of the information you are interested in, you can save it and share it with other users in your organization by clicking "Copy Investigation Link" at the top of the graph view.
+Once you have a graph with all the information you are interested in, you can save it and share it with other users in your organization by clicking "Copy Investigation Link" at the top of the graph view.

 ## Next Steps